ballerina-platform/ballerina-dev-website/why-ballerina/network-aware-type-system.md

                               <h2 id="services">Statically Typed and Structural</h2>
                               <p>Ballerina is a statically typed language, which means all the variables are checked at compile-time and only compatible values are assigned.
 Statically typed languages are generally more robust, easier to debug, and aids in creating better language tooling.</p>
                               <p>
-                                 Also, Ballerina’s type system is structural as opposed to nominal.
+                                 Ballerina’s type system is also structural as opposed to nominal.
 This means that the type compatibility is identified by considering the structure of the value.
 This is different from languages like Java, C++, and C# that have nominal type systems where it is bound by the name of the actual type.
                               </p>
                               <h3 >Shapes in Ballerina</h3>
                               <p>
                                  Types in Ballerina deal with an abstraction of values that don’t consider storage identity.
-This abstraction is called a shape.
+This abstraction is called a <i>shape</i>.
 For simple types like int and boolean, there is no difference between a shape and a value because they don’t have a storage identity.
 To understand the concept of a shape, let’s look at the <a href="https://ballerina.io/learn/by-example/records">record type</a> in Ballerina.
 Because records have storage identity, a reference to the value is stored in the variable rather than storing the actual value.
 This is comparable to references in Java or pointers in C++.
                               </p>
                               <p>Here’s an example of a record that stores the state of a door:</p>
                               <pre class="ballerina-pre-wrapper"><code class="language-ballerina cBasicCode hljs">type DoorState record {|